alphagov/cybersecuritytools/cybersecuritytools/aws_permissions_helper/README.md

 python aws_requests.py log.log
 ```

-This will generate a JSON file with each requests ordered alphabeticaly and grouped together by service and the actions used on that service, eg;
+This will generate a JSON file grouped by service and ordered alphabeticaly eg:

 ```json
 {